rannyyev/phys222/README.md

-# PHYS222: Optics and Waves Laboratoryyy
+# PHYS222: Optics and Waves Laboratory

-efef